Arbuckle Coffee Trade Cards Banner

 Lithographer (where identified): Geo.
 S. Harris & Sons

 This series of 100 cards comprises a very eclectic assortment of subjects and was probably issued and distributed at the same time as the two Satire series.
 I believe that this is the set referred to on the back of some of the Arbuckles' "Counter" cards as the Artistic series.
 It's also sometimes referred to as the "General Subjects" or "General Interest" series.
-(It may also consist of more than 100 cards - see note below.)

 The front of each card in this group is a multi-colored illustration, in either a vertical (57) or horizontal (43) format, depicting one of a wide assortment of subjects.
 There are usually three or more similar-looking cards in any given category.
 These subjects include animals, military uniforms, little girls in portrait-type poses, courtship scenes, religious themes, English scenes, etc. I've tried to group cards by subject (my own designations) in the thumbnails below.

 The back of each card consists of one of two styles, printed in black.
 Some show a detailed engraving of the Arbuckle factory buildings and docks, in a horizontal format, while others contain only the standard "Four Points" sales pitch, in a vertical format, explaining the virtues of Arbuckles' Ariosa Coffee.
 (See examples.)
-It seems likely, based on the cards I have or have seen, that all cards exist with both style backs.
-(I've indicated with each full-size card image the style(s) that I have in my collection, or at least know for certain to exist.)
+All cards are known to exist with both style backs.

 This group of cards appears to be a hodgepodge of stock illustrations that Arbuckles' simply issued with their own standard advertising applied to the back.
 None of them bear copyright markings.
 Several of these illustrations may also be found in the Miscellany - Numbered series and on trade cards for other products or companies.
-All four Donkeys cards were issued by Arbuckles' in a slightly different size and format, as well.
-Those cards are shown in the Short Sets group.

 CLICK ON ANY THUMBNAIL TO VIEW FULL SIZE CARD